 Shelby Liggett is a rising senior majoring in Radiologic Science at Avila University in Kansas City, Mo., and currently holds the Community Service Chair position for her Society chapter.
 As a result of being awarded the Student Leadership Program Grant, the Society was able to send Shelby to the American Society of Radiologic Technologists (ASRT) Conference in New Mexico this year.

-Erin Gabriel joined the National Office team in December 2013 as a Chapter Support Coordinator and is now a Chapter Support Manager.
+Zach Levin joined the National Office team in February 2015 as a Chapter Support Manager.
 We are proud to introduce you to another Society staffer!

 I hail from an arctic tundra also known as Central New York.
 Born on the shore of Lake Ontario, I guess you could argue that I lived in fear of polar bear attacks, but that was more of an irrational fear.
 My only comfort through the harsh winter was the thought that soon summer would arrive, promising at least one day of warmth where I could roll up my snow pant legs and soak up the sun.

 My name is Alyssa Phillips.
 That in itself for the longest time was insignificant.
 I was just surviving, just barely getting by, and each day it seemed to be harder and harder to just get by.
 I had big thoughts but I could never really get to them because of the task of living day to day.
 I joined The National Society of Leadership and Success because I had big thoughts and I figured why not.
 It was just another thing that filled my day.
 The speakers had good messages but not a single one spoke to me until Arianna Huffington started to speak about "Thrive."